ssuryanarayanan/Qi-Docs/docs/Reading_Data_API.rst

 Simple:
   The following ``GetValues()`` overloads include an enumerable of indexes and return a calculated value for each of the specified indexes.
-For the specified index, one of two values is returned: either the event that is found at the index, or a value is calculated for the index using adjacent events found in the stream.
+For each of the specified indexes, one of two values is returned: either the event that is found at the index, or a value is calculated for the index using adjacent events found in the stream.

 ::